emirhanbayar/Fast-StrongSORT/README.md

 ## Installation

-It is recommended to use a virtual environment to run the code.
+A virtual environment is recommended to run the code.
 The code is tested on Python 3.8.19

 ```shell
 pip install -r requirements.txt